m-schaeffler/node-red-my-nodes/node-red-hourmeter/README.md

 ## Usage

-The counter is started / stopped accortding to the value of the payload:
+The counter is started / stopped according to the value of the payload:

 |type|value|counter is|
 |:---|:----|:--------------|